 Similarly lots of yoga teachers use yoga belts for assisting the students in backward bending.
 Setubandha Sarvangasana and Purvottansana are such postures where belts are used around lower back to pull the student deeper into the bend.
 Lower back is a sensitive area especially when students are being pulled as they perform spinal extension.
 Use of belts at a wrong point on lower back will reverse the intention of using a prop by negatively impacting the spinal column and sacral parasympathetic nervous action.
 So it becomes very important that as a yoga teacher we know that pulling action has to come from the middle buttock area and not from lumbar to really feel the opening in abdomen and chest.

 Lots of yoga teacher training schools in India are also teaching with the help of props.
-Yoga programs in dharamshala and goa being conducted by salamba yoga teacher training school has an active usage of props and special classes are done to teach students how to make use of a yoga props correctly.
+Yoga programs in dharamshala being conducted by salamba yoga teacher training school has an active usage of props and special classes are done to teach students how to make use of a yoga props correctly.
 Out teacher training program incorporates yoga props usage techniques and fundamentals based on different body types.
 Intelligent application of props is discussed with practical application and demonstration.